 If you are not sure, check with the Head of your Organisation, or contact the SEN office.

-A total of 18 award titles are open for entries in the 2022 award season.
+There are currently 18 award titles.
 These have been grouped under six overarching categories, all relevant to the diverse landscape of student experience services and life on campus.
 See the full list.

 To be eligible for the Awards, your initiatives must have occurred between these time frames.

-Shortlisted Finalists will be announced in May 2022.
+Shortlisted Finalists will be announced towards the end of May 2023.

-Winning entries will be awarded at the SEN Gala Awards dinner in June 2022 – date and location to be confirmed.
+Winning entries will be awarded at the SEN Awards Gala dinner in June 2023 – date and location to be confirmed.

-- There is a new tiered entry format.
-The ‘Award of Distinction’ level and the ‘Best of the Year’ level.
+- There is a new tiered entry format that some of you may not be familiar with; The ‘Award of Distinction’ level and the ‘Best of the Year’ level.
 You can choose either level for any of the entries you are submitting.
 The ‘Best of the Year’ level requires additional Innovation and Leadership criteria to be completed.

 - RUBRICS.
-Each category will be reviewed and scored against a rubric.
+Each category is reviewed and scored against a rubric.
 Rubrics for each category are available to download on the submissions platform however, you can view an example HERE.

 - Carefully read through the terms and conditions